rubenRP/vuejs-es-docs/src/api/composition-api-lifecycle.md

-# Composition API: Lifecycle Hooks
+# Composition API: Hooks del Ciclo de Vida

 :::info Usage Note
 All APIs listed on this page must be called synchronously during the `setup()` phase of a component.
 See [Guide - Lifecycle Hooks](/guide/essentials/lifecycle.html) for more details.